-Alycia W. Robinson is the Operations and Dance Director of Still Waters Youth Sinfo-Nia Orchestra of Metropolitan Atlanta, one of the few African American Community Youth Orchestra in the world, with its own Dance Company.
+Alycia W. Robinson is the Operations and Dance Director of Still Waters Youth Sinfo-Nia Orchestra of Metropolitan Atlanta, one of the few African American Community Youth Orchestras in the world, with its own Dance Company.
 Alycia was National Dance Director for the National Association of Negro Musicians for nearly a decade.

-With a Bachelor of Arts Degree from Sweet Briar College, nearly 4 decades of experience in dance performance, instruction and troupe management, Alycia’s specialty is developing private dance programs and managing orchestra programs specifically geared toward youth, including event production, fund raising, promotions and international performance tour scheduling.(
+With a Bachelor of Arts Degree from Sweet Briar College, nearly 4 decades of experience in dance performance, instruction and troupe management, Alycia’s specialty is developing private dance programs and managing orchestra programs specifically geared toward youth, including event production, fund raising, promotions and international performance tour scheduling.

 Major performances include: 1996 Olympics Children’s Performance, Trumpet Awards Future Trumpeters Youth Breakfast, Divorce Court Judge Mablean Ephraim’s H.U.F.
 Awards, National Black Arts Festival Children’s Village Performances, Holiday Season Tour Mission in West Africa including concerts at the estates of the President and US Ambassador of Ghana.